theo-obadiah-teguh/MorningStar/README.md

 I decided to add AWS connectivity to the entire build.
 Now, the data will instead be pipelined to a fresh AWS RDS MySQL server.
 This was not part of the original implementation; however, it makes more sense if we had a huge team with multiple developers.

 ## Room for Improvement
 Although the majority of the script runs in very reasonable time, the caveat of this cloud implementation may actually be the AWS db.t3.micro hardware.
-As it only has 1 GiB of RAM, it becomes a bottleneck during the execution of `pop_db.sql` which populates the database with a `LOAD DATA LOCAL INFILE` command.
-Performance drops compared to the original local implementation.
+As it only has 1 GiB of RAM, it becomes a bottleneck during the loading phase.
+The script `pop_db.sql` populates the database with a `LOAD DATA LOCAL INFILE` command.
+Performance in this section drops compared to the original local implementation.

 In the future, better hardware could facilitate speed and performance of this data pipeline.
-Additionally, the whole data transformation or scraping process could be run from a faster AWS EC2 instance.
+Additionally, the whole data extraction and transformation process could be run from a faster AWS EC2 instance.

 ## Compilation and Execution Instructions:
 1. Make sure you have Git and Python installed on your device (as well as a few freely available Python libraries).
 1. Open your terminal, choose your desired directory and clone the repository by executing `git clone https://github.com/theo-obadiah-teguh/MorningStar.git`.
 1. Enter your GitHub username and token (if applicable).
 1. Open `main.py` in the "Build" folder and make sure the `source_path` variable is consistent with the data's location on your device.
-1. Run `chmod u+x exec.sh` to give execution permissions to the main file.
+1. Run `chmod +x exec.sh` to give execution permissions to the main file.
+1. Acquire and download an AWS CA certificate.
+1. Fill in the `.env` template with your credentials.
 1. Execute `./exec.sh` to run the program.
-The Shell script has automated all the processes in a convenient manner.